 Often it depends on your preference of taste and texture.

 Some popular types of sourdough bread recipes include:

 - Whole Wheat

 - Whole Grain

 My favorite classic soft, sandwich loaf bread recipe calls for only 3/4 cups of sourdough starter.

 This could vary depending on the type of bread recipe you are baking.

-Apart from bread there are other recipes likes sourdough waffles that calls for 1 3/4 cups of starter.
+Apart from bread, there are other recipes like sourdough waffles that call for 1 3/4 cups of starter.

 Keeping a batch of sourdough starter ready to use for recipes is best, especially if you plan on cooking more meals at home and from scratch.